-- Simplify.js vs Simplify.wasm This Chart shows the performance of the simplification by Simplify.js, the altered version of Simplify.js and the newly developed Simplify.wasm. - Simplify.wasm runtime analysis To further gain insights to WebAssembly performance this stacked barchart shows the runtime of a call to Simplify.wasm.
+- Simplify.wasm runtime analysis To further gain insights to WebAssembly performance this stacked barchart shows the runtime of a call to Simplify.wasm.
 It is partitioned into time spent for preparing data (storeCords), the algorithm itself and the time it took for the coordinates being restored from memory (loadResult). - Turf.js method runtime analysis The last chart will use a similar structure.
 This time it analyses the performance impact of the back and forth transformation of data used in Truf.js.